 When Lydia Hand was born on 5 March 1801, in New Jersey, United States, her father, Seth Hand, was 33 and her mother, Esther Smith, was 22.
 She married Richard Holmes Townsend on 26 November 1815, in Cape May, New Jersey, United States.
 They were the parents of at least 1 son.
-She died on 21 November 1858, in Camden, Camden, New Jersey, United States, at the age of 57, and was buried in Evergreen Cemetery, Camden, Camden, New Jersey, United States.
+She died on 21 November 1858, in Camden, Gloucester, New Jersey, United States, at the age of 57, and was buried in Evergreen Cemetery, Camden, Camden, New Jersey, United States.

 Do you know Lydia?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account